AzureCosmosDB/scenario-based-labs/IoT/HOL step-by step - Cosmos DB scenario-based labs - IoT.md

 **Duration**: 15 minutes

-In this lab, you will import a Power BI report that has been created for you.
+In this exercise, you will import a Power BI report that has been created for you.
 After opening it, you will update the data source to point to your Power BI instance.

 ### Task 1: Import report in Power BI Desktop